It’s All About The Journey.

 I would love for one day someone to message me and say, “I have been preparing for this hunt for x number of years, been keeping my body in top shape and went through some mental hardships just to be on this hunt.
 I was unsuccessful in the hunt but I had a great appreciation, how I got to this point and where The Journey took me.”
 I want hunters to feel they have taken the road less traveled on every expedition and enjoy it.

-What’s so different with eastern and western hunting in the US?
+What’s so different from eastern and western hunting in the US?

 Embrace the Journey.